A bill to appropriately limit the authority to award bonuses to employees.

 Length: 3 pages

-This bill was introduced on April 28, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 28, 2014, in a previous session of Congress, but it did not receive a vote.

 Apr 28, 2014